 Lung disease, heart disease, stroke, dementia and learning difficulties have been associated with different forms of air pollution including gasses and particulate matter.
-It is a difficult policy area because there is an economic and social cost to tackling it, so there is a tradeoff.
+It is a difficult policy area because there is an economic and social cost to tackling it, so there is a trade-off.

 This lecture will consider the evidence for different forms of air pollution causing diseases, and outline some of the potential solutions.

-Professor Whitty worked as a clinician and in public health research in the UK, Africa and Asia.
+Professor Whitty has worked as a clinician and in public health and clinical research in the UK, Africa and Asia.
 He undertook his postgraduate training in epidemiology, economics and medical law.
-He chairs UK Clinical Research Collaboration and was previously chair of the UK Advisory Committee on Dangerous Pathogens and the National Expert Panel on New and Emerging Infections.